fsasieta/fsasieta.github.io/_posts/2016-09-10-buying-and-setting-up-custom-domain.markdown

-After that it should be done! now you only have to wait some time for the changes to propagate through the network (they ask about 1 to two days but I only waited for 1 to 2 hours) Thanks for reading!.
+After that it should be done! now you only have to wait some time for the changes to propagate through the network (they ask about 1 to two days but I only waited for 1 to 2 hours).

+Thanks for reading!